Germaine Greer Biography

 "Bras are a ludicrous invention," she wrote, "but if you make bralessness a rule, you're just subjecting yourself to yet another repression."

-Germaine GreerShe has courted both praise and controversy.
+Germaine Greer She has courted both praise and controversy.
 At one time she mentioned

 "The more people we annoy, the more we know we're doing it right."

-In the 1970s, she also developed an interest in art history. researching a book The Obstacle Race, the Fortunes of Women Painters and Their Work .
+In the 1970s, she also developed an interest in art history, researching for books, such as; ‘The Obstacle Race’, ‘The Fortunes of Women Painters’ and ‘Their Work’.

 Politics of Germaine Greer

-Germaine Greer is not associated with any particular political party.
+Germaine Greer is generally not associated with any particular political party.
 She describes her politics as an opposition to capitalism and hierarchical structure.
-It is a mixture of anarchism and Marxism, though she doesn't place too much emphasis on labels and ideology.
+It is a mixture of anarchism and Marxism, though she doesn’t place too much emphasis on labels and ideology.

 She has frequently courted controversy in her home country of Australia.
 She wrote a critical piece about Steve Irwin saying that his death had shown the animal kingdom had taken its revenge.
 This created much controversy in Australia, though she stood by her statement.

 She also once criticised Australia for being a sports-mad suburban wasteland devoid of intellectual stimulation.
-She was also critical of Australia's relaxed attitude to the aboriginal population.
+She was also critical of Australia’s relaxed attitude to the Aboriginal population.
 Former Australian PM John Howard was dismissive of her comments.

-She was also somewhat dismissive of Madonna the pop icon criticising her as being the future of feminism. link
+She was also somewhat dismissive of Madonna the pop icon criticising her as being the future of feminism.

-"Madonna was a middle-class girl pretending to be tough, a religious girl pretending to be irreligious,:"
+“Madonna was a middle-class girl pretending to be tough, a religious girl pretending to be irreligious,”